 Our initial subscription period for the majority of our customers is one to three years.
 In order for us to continue to increase our revenue, it is important that our existing customers renew their subscription agreements when the contract term expires.
 Although our agreements typically include automatic renewal language, our customers may cancel their agreements at the expiration of the term.
 In addition, our customers may renew for fewer users, renew for shorter contract lengths or renew for fewer products or solutions.
 Renewal rates may decline or fluctuate as a result of a variety of factors, including satisfaction or dissatisfaction with our software or professional services, our pricing or pricing structure, the pricing or capabilities of products or services offered by our competitors, the effects of economic conditions, or reductions in our customers' budgets and spending levels.
 For example, macroeconomic trends have impacted and may continue to impact our renewal rate.
 Any prolonged downturn in the global economy in general, or in particular sectors, such as technology or financial services, would adversely affect the industries in which our customers operate, which could adversely affect our customers' ability or willingness to renew their subscription agreements or could cause our customers to downgrade the terms of their subscription agreements.
-Even in the absence of unfavorable macroeconomic trends, changes in the size and mix of IT spend, such as favoring newer technologies like Al/ML at the expense of digital transformation, could negatively impact customers' ability or willingness to renew their subscription agreements or could cause our customers' ability or willingness to renew their subscription agreements or the terms of their subscription agreements or could cause our customers' ability or willingness to renew their subscription agreements or subscription agreements or could negatively impact customers' ability or willingness to renew their subscription agreements or could cause our custo
+Even in the absence of unfavorable macroeconomic trends, changes in the size and mix of IT spend, such as favoring newer technologies like AI/ML at the expense of digital transformation, could negatively impact customers' ability or willingness to renew their subscription agreements or could cause our customers to downgrade the terms of their subscription agreements.